 Importantly, a patient who receives surgery \pm radiotherapy for locoregionally recurrent breast cancer is not considered noncompliant and does not incur a protocol deviation.
 For additional information, refer to Section 9.6.1.

-Potential discontinuation of a patient due to study drug noncompliance will be discussed the investigator and the Lilly CRP before any determination is made to discontinuation.
+Potential discontinuation of a patient due to study drug noncompliance will be discussed between the investigator and the Lilly CRP before any determination is made to discontinue the patient.

 9.7.1.
 Patient Diaries